-Google Ireland Limited

-incorporated and operating under the laws of Ireland (Registered Number: 368047)
+Google Ireland Limited incorporated and operating under the laws of Ireland (Registration number: 368047/VAT number: IE6388047V)

-Gordon House, Barrow Street
+Gordon House, Barrow Street Dublin 4 Ireland

-Dublin 4

-Ireland

 Age requirements

 If you're under the age required to manage your own Google Account, you must have your parent or legal guardian's permission to use a Google Account.
 Please ask your parent or legal guardian to read these terms with you.